-- a.
-Name of the student involved including student number - b.
-Study unit name and 'course code'.
-If necessary, also mention the specific component/part of the study unit in which the fraud was detected - c.
-Written information on the suspected fraud detected and/or what conduct or misconduct occurred during the exam - d.
-Additional information (evidence from plagiarism software)
+- a) Name student involved including student number - b) Study unit name and code.
+If necessary mention the specific part of the study unit in which the academic misconduct/plagiarism was detected.

+- c) Written information on the suspected academic misconduct/plagiarism detected and/or what conduct or misconduct occurred during the examination/test. - d) Additional information (e.g. evidence from plagiarism software).

-The examiner should notify the student involved of the suspected fraud.
-The assessment of the assignment/exam needs to be put on hold.
+The examiner must notify the student involved of the suspected academic misconduct/plagiarism.
+The assessment of the assignment/examination/test needs to be put on hold.

-Subsequently, the Examination Board will proceed as follows:
+Subsequently, the examination board will proceed as follows:

-- 1. The Examination Board will investigate the notification and will hear the examiner as well as the student(s) involved; students will be given the opportunity to share information and are obliged to answer any question from or supply requested information to the examination board, to enable the examination board to come to a well-informed decision. - 2.
-The Examination Board will determine whether fraud has occurred and if measures or sanctions will be taken. - 3.
-The Examination Board will inform the student involved of its decision in writing.
+- 1. The examination board will investigate the notification and will hear the examiner as well as the student involved: students will be given the opportunity to share information and are obliged to answer any question from or supply requested information to the examination board, to enable the examination board to come to a well-informed decision. - 2.
+The examination board will determine whether academic misconduct has occurred and if measures or penalties will be taken/imposed. - 3.
+The examination board will inform the student involved of its decision in writing.